Canada at the Summer Olympics: Union

-Canada never qualified a rugby union team for an Olympic games prior to its removal from the program in 1924.
+Canada never qualified to compete in rugby union at the Olympic games prior to its removal from the program in 1924.

 Sevens

 The Canadian rugby sevens team won a bronze in the women's tournament at the 2016 games, which was the sport's first time being included on the program, and silver in the women's tournament at the 2024 games.